Size & Location | 450-acres, Penngrove, Sonoma County |

 The Marjorie Osborn Education & Research Center (2,100 sq ft) has two meeting rooms for educational and research use, conferences and meetings.
 The larger room seats up to 24 people and includes a high-definition screen.
 The smaller room seats up to 15 people and has a small kitchenette that includes a small refrigerator and sink.

 Substantial renovations to the facilities were made possible in 2023 by a generous donation from the Federated Indians of Graton Rancheria.
-The renovation includes development of outdoor seating areas, and upgrades to parking, signage, safety and accessiblity.
+The renovation includes development of outdoor seating areas, and upgrades to parking, signage, safety and accessibility.

 A wireless sensor network broadcasts data from weather stations and cameras to the internet and allows for virtual visits by classes and researchers.
 The trail system provides good, though sometimes rugged, access to most areas of the Preserve.